-After eight years in the Army as an Infantryman…
+After eight years of service in the Army as an Infantryman…

 Art can be a powerful tool for healing traumatic experiences…

-because it allows individuals to express and process their emotions in a safe and creative way.
+It allows individuals to express and process their emotions safely and creatively.
 Traumatic experiences can be difficult to articulate through words alone, and art provides an alternative way of communicating and working through those experiences.

 Engaging in creative activities can help reduce stress, increase self-awareness, and promote a sense of control and agency.
 Furthermore, art therapy, which is a form of therapy that uses art-making as a means of communication and self-exploration, has been shown to be effective in treating individuals who have experienced trauma.
 Art therapy can help individuals identify and express difficult emotions, develop coping strategies, and build a sense of resilience.